Oliver's Cornwall

 Useful Information

 Parking: Par Beach (inexpensive).
 Eden (free).
 Trail Links: Cornish Coast Path at Par Beach.
 Saints Way at Par Beach.
 Wheal Martyn and Bugle Clay Trails at Eden.
 Ascent: Fairly steep 300 feet from St. Blazey Church to Cornhill Farm.
 Footing: Mixed track and tarmac to St. Blazey.
 Paths (sunken and field) and quiet lane on to Eden.
-Refreshments: Supposed to be café at Par Beach but not spotted.
-Cornish Arms in St. Blazey.
+Refreshments: Par Beach café, near holiday park entrance..
+Cornish Arms in St. Blazey (believed now closed).
 Café by entry at Eden.
-Toilets: Supposed to be at Par Beach but not spotted.
+Toilets: Par Beach, on lane to holiday park.
 St. Blazey football ground.
 Eden.

 Return to Par Beach to Eden